 Peppermint (cv.
 Black Mitcham) is a high-value crop grown for both its desirable oil composition and high yield.
 However, this crop is highly susceptible to Verticillium wilt, a devastating disease caused by Verticillium dahliae.
-While this perennial crop could traditionally be grown for five years, in recent years mint stands have begun to decline after only three years, after which oil yields declines to such an extent that the crop needs to be replanted in another field.
-All mint cultivars grown commercially are sterile hybrids and therefore traditional breeding for Verticillium wilt resistance has not yet been possible.
-Broad scale fumigants can help suppress this disease but are prohibitively expensive.
+While this perennial crop could traditionally be grown for five years, in recent years, mint stands have begun to decline after only three years, after which oil yields decline to such an extent that the crop needs to be replanted in another field.
+Growers are running out of suitable land that is free from Verticillium wilt.
+All mint cultivars grown commercially are sterile hybrids; therefore, traditional breeding for Verticillium wilt resistance has not been possible.
+Research to better understand the peppermint genome is underway, but breeding and releasing a resistant variety are still far away.
+Broad-scale fumigants can help suppress this disease but are prohibitively expensive.
 Moreover, these products can negatively affect beneficial soil microbes that provide key agroecosystem services.

 Mint is one of the most important specialty crops in the U.S. Midwest.
 Approximately 18,000 acres are currently planted to mint in this region, with an estimated annual value of $22 million.
 Traditionally mint was grown for five years, however, in recent years the production cycle has become limited to just three years, after which a new (virgin) field has to be identified for subsequent planting.
 This is mainly due to the soil-borne fungus (Verticillium dahliae) that causes Verticillium wilt, the most serious disease of mint.
 Verticillium wilt is a disease of the plant’s vascular system.
 The initial inoculum consists of microsclerotia (hardened fungal bodies), which are barely visible.
 Microsclerotia are produced internally in the plant and are released once the plant material decomposes.
 The fungus infects the roots and plugs the water-conducting tissue, which prevents water from reaching the upper plant parts.
 In the presence of the root lesion nematode (Pratylenchus penetrans), plants may develop earlier and more severe symptoms.
 Microsclerotia can be produced in large numbers and can survive in the soil for up to 15 years (Sunseri and Johnson, 2001).
 Other factors such as weed species serving as a pathogen reservoir, movement of contaminated equipment between mint fields, reintroduction of the pathogen following application of spent mint waste, and declining soil quality could also play a role in mint decline and susceptibility to Verticillium wilt.
 The most widely grown peppermint cultivar, ‘Black Mitcham’, is particularly susceptible to this disease.
 Verticillium wilt is a high priority for the Mint Industry Research Council.
 They are investing in programs at Washington State University and Oregon State University that investigate breeding of a Verticillium wilt resistant cultivar, mapping of the mint reference genome and analysis of V. dahliae diversity.
 However, because commercially grown cultivars are sterile, this is difficult using traditional breeding techniques and progress has been slow.
 Crop rotation is likely to be of little value since the disease can survive in the soil for many years.
 Currently the only effective solution is to find new (virgin) land for mint production.
 Although this has less negative environmental consequences compared to any chemical treatment, it is not sustainable.